Bourdon94m/Bourdon94m/README.md

 - 👋 Hi, I’m @Bourdon94m
-- 👀 I’m interested in video games and coding
+- 👀 I’m interested in video games and programmation
 - 🌱 I’m currently learning Html/CSS.
 And after i would like learn javascript or python

 - 📫 You can contact me on discord : Bourdon94m#9242